PowerDNS/pdns/pdns/dnsdistdist/docs/reference/selectors.rst

 .. function:: ProxyProtocolValueRule(type [, value])

-  .. versionadded:: 1.6.0

-  Matches queries that have a proxy protocol TLV value of the specified type.
-If ``value`` is set, the content of the value should also match the content of ``value``.
+  the content of the value should also match the content of ``value``.

   :param int type: The type of the value, ranging from 0 to 255 (both included)